LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 Well, that's our JS done.
 I'll put my obligatory disclaimer in here that I do not consider myself a JS ninja, so undoubtedly a "Tech bro" with a Tesla and loads of Bitcoin could improve that in some way.
 We can be safe in the knowledge that they would have just used React and ignored accessibility altogether, so at least mine works properly \[insert cry/laugh emoji].

-It's difficult to explain exactly what I did above in a concise way, considering I'm trying to find the common ground between explaining to two audiences, one of which may be JS ninjas and the other may know a little or not very much.
+It's difficult to explain exactly what I did above in a concise way, considering I'm trying to find the common ground between explaining to two audiences, one of which may be JS ninjas and the other may know a little or nothing about JS, but are here to learn.
 I guess the easiest way to explain is:

 * Wait for page load to complete
 * Grab any preference settings from local storage and add set thme on the `<html>` element only if it starts with our prefix 'data-pref--''